corenel/corenel.github.io.bak/source/_posts/CodeSchool-ES2015.md

 **Resolving a Promise**

-Let?s wrap the XMLHttpRequest object API within a Promise.
+Let's wrap the XMLHttpRequest object API within a Promise.
 Calling the resolve() handler moves the Promise to a fulfilled state.

 ```javascript
 function getPollResultsFromServer(pollName){